Tree-Like Shortcuttings of Trees: Routing upper bounds

 \subsection{Routing in tree metrics}

-\routingUB* \begin{proof} Our routing scheme is constructed on top of a $1$-spanner $H_3$ of $M_T$ as described in \Cref{lem:treewidth-3}.
+\begin{restatable}{theorem}{routingUB} For every $n$ and every $n$-vertex tree $T$, there is a 3-hop routing scheme in the fixed-port model for the metric $M_T$ induced by $T$ with stretch 1 that uses $O(\log^2{n}/\log\log{n})$ bits per vertex. \end{restatable} \begin{proof} Our routing scheme is constructed on top of a $1$-spanner $H_3$ of $M_T$ as described in \Cref{lem:treewidth-3}.
 For a vertex $u \in T$, let $\tbl(u)$ denote its routing table and $\lbl(u)$ its label.
 First, assign a unique identifier $ID(u) \in \{1, \ldots, n\}$ to every vertex $u$ in $T$ and add it to $\tbl(u)$ and $\lbl(u)$.
 Equip the routing table and a label of every vertex $u \in T$ with an ancestor label $\anc(u)$ as in \cite{AAKMR06}.
 This adds $O(\log{n})$ bits of memory per vertex.
 Using the ancestor labeling scheme from \cite{AAKMR06}, we can determine, given two vertices $u$ and $v$, whether they are in ancestor-descendant relationship, and if so, whether $u$ is the ancestor of $v$ or the vice-versa.

 Recall the recursive construction of $H_3$ with parameter $T$ as an input.
 Assign to each recursive call a unique integer $r_T$.
 Let $X$ be a set of vertices for $T$ as in \Cref{tree-partition} so that $|X| =\log{n}/\log\log{n}$.
 (This parameter is fixed and does not change across different recursive calls.)
 The vertices of $X$ are interconnected by a clique in $H_3$.
 For every vertex in $u \in X$, add to $\tbl(u)$ the information consisting of $C(u) = \lAngle{r_T, \{\lAngle{ID(v), \port(u,v), \anc(v)} \mid v \in X \setminus \{x \} \}}$.
 The memory occupied per every vertex in $X$ is $O(\log^2{n}/\log\log{n})$.
 (Note that the construction of $H_3$ guarantees that every vertex belongs to such a clique exactly once across all the recursive calls, meaning that $\tbl(u)$ contains only one such $C(u)$.)
 Let $T'$ be a subtree in $T \setminus X$.
 Let $u$ and $v$ be two vertices from $X$ to which $T'$ has outgoing edges.
 For every vertex $x \in T'$, add to $\tbl(x)$ the following: $\lAngle{r_T, ID(u), \port(x,u)}$ and $\lAngle{r_T, ID(v), \port(x,v)}$.
 Similarly, add to $\lbl(x)$ the following: $\lAngle{r_T, ID(u), \port(u,x)}$ and $\lAngle{r_T, ID(v), \port(v,x)}$.
 This information takes $(\log{n})$ bits per recursive call $r_T$.
 The construction proceeds recursively with $T'$; the number of recursive calls every vertex participates in is at most $O(\log{n}/\log\log{n})$.